Lung and Airway Disorders of Pet Birds

 Because of the risk of infection, the Centers for Disease Control and Prevention (CDC) in the United States has banned the importation of pet birds from certain countries in Africa, Europe, and Asia where avian influenza has been reported.
 Before purchasing a new bird, you should always find out where it has come from, as well as getting it checked by a veterinarian to determine whether it has any infectious diseases.

 The avian influenza virus is transmitted by direct contact with respiratory secretions and feces from an infected wild, domesticated, or pet bird.
-Signs of infection may include depression, loss of appetite, difficulty breathing, swelling of the head, discharge from the eyes, and diarrhea.
+Signs of infection and severity of disease vary depending on the virus strain and species infected.
+There are strains that cause mild disease and those that cause severe disease with up to 100% mortality.
 Some infected birds may have no signs and recover, while others may die suddenly, without any signs of illness.
 Birds showing signs of respiratory illness should be promptly separated from other birds and examined by a veterinarian, who can diagnose avian influenza by submitting samples for isolation and identification of the virus.

 Although vaccines have been developed for some types of avian influenza in domestic poultry, it is not known whether they would protect other species of birds from infection.
 An important way of preventing exposure to the virus is preventing contact between domestic birds and wild birds that may carry the virus.

-Your veterinarian may need to do several procedures to determine if your macaw's respiratory condition is due to this hypersensitivity or to other causes such as bacterial or fungal infection.
+Birds that develop this hypersensitivity may also have secondary bacterial or fungal infections.
+Your veterinarian may need to do several procedures to determine whether your macaw’s respiratory condition is due to this hypersensitivity or to other causes.
 A blood cell count and x-rays are often performed.
 A tracheal wash may be necessary to determine if a combination of these diseases is present, and to select the appropriate treatment.
 A lung biopsy is the only way to confirm the diagnosis.

 Polycythemia, an increase in the percentage of red blood cells, is a very common finding on the blood work and may be the best method to screen for this disease before it becomes a noticeable problem.